Leucocoprinus venezuelanus: Habitat and distribution

 L. venezuelanus is scarcely recorded and little known.
 The specimens described by Dennis were found growing on the ground near Caracas, Venezuela.
+The British mycologist David Pegler examined specimens found on a dead stump on Santa Cruz Island in the Galápagos.

 It has also been reported from the Democratic republic of the Congo and a 2003 study documented this species growing in Kerala state, India where they were found growing scattered on soil in a tropical botanic garden.